ITISFoundation/osparc-docs/docs/d1.1-report/specs/high-level.md

 large request for an unmyelinated fiber model, but it is currently unclear, which model is suitable.
 It shall also be possible to load and simulate complex neuron models, defined as .hoc files.
-It must be possible to couple electromagnetic exposure conditions with electrophysiological neuron models.
+It must be possible to couple EM exposure conditions with electrophysiological neuron models.
 Metamodeling services that can vary parameters of services or pipelines to perform optimization tasks, assess sensitivity, propagate uncertainty, and perform model order reduction